RichCWilkerson/Consulting_Notes/Week8/JNI.md

 - **Profiling**
   - Use Android Studio profiler / `perf` / `systrace` to confirm native code is really a bottleneck.
+  - TODO: do i run the profilers on the kotlin side or the native side?

 ---